VersusCenter

 7

-Evernote's mobile apps are consistently polished across platforms; OneNote is strong but occasionally slower on Android.
+Evernote's mobile apps are polished and responsive; OneNote mobile is solid but sometimes lags in sync speed on Android.

 AspectEvernoteOneNote